lydlid/AnimalSlaughterHouse/README.md

 - Projectile inherits from Sprite class of LibGDX.

 ### 2. implementation of online multiplayer
-- We used socket.io to implement our online multiplayer.
-- There is a host that actually update the world,

 We used socket.io to implement our online multiplayer.
 We made the server using node.js to simplify the work.
 There is a host that actually update the world,